mgbarsky/ml_neural_nets_demo/README.md

-# Demo for Introduction to Neral Nets
+# Demo for Introduction to Neural Nets